You can follow these steps to modify your java class:

 In order to decompile class file, just open any of your Java projects and go to Maven dependencies of libraries to see the jar files included in your project.
 Just expand any jar file for which you don’t have the source attached in Eclipse and click on the . class file.13 Tem 2021

-Read moreWhat is in a Java class file?
+Read moreWhat is a .class file used for?

 Read moreCan we read .class file?